Nokukhanya Bhengu: Later life

 Bhengu's husband died in 1967, after being struck by a goods train.
 Nelson Mandela wrote to her in condolence from prison.
 Luthuli's funeral was arranged in collaboration with the ANC, fashioned a local and global movement against apartheid, and was televised in the United States.
 Photographs of Bhengu grieving at her husband's funeral were included in Carol Lazar's 1993 book Women of South Africa: Their Fight for Freedom.

 After her husbands death, Bhengu managed his image and historical legacy both nationally and internationally.
 She organised the archiving of his papers, performed the official unveiling of his tombstone and supported the establishment of Luthuli Memorial Foundation (LMF), serving as one of the trustees with Zami Conco, Mary Louise Hooper and Massabalala Yengwa.
 Bhengu also remained active in campaigning and civic life, and in 1971 she opened the October convention of the revived Natal Indian Congress, writing later in the 1970s in support of the Congress which was published in their newsletter.

-She was awarded an Organisation of African Unity award in 1974, and attended numerous international events, such as the Soweto Day 1977 in London and the United Church Board for World Ministries in America, as a special guest.
+Bhengu was awarded an Organisation of African Unity award in 1974, and attended numerous international events, such as the Soweto Day 1977 in London and the United Church Board for World Ministries in America, as a special guest.
 In 1981, she opened the inaugural meeting of the Natal Organisation of Women, and publicly spoke out against the renewal of the ban on Robert Sobukwe.
 She also objected to the proposed removal and resettlement of the Groutville community.

-Even when she became wheelchair bound, Bhengu was still active in the anti-apartheid movement, taking part in a Mass Democratic Movement march in Stanger (KwaDukuza) in 1989.
+Even when she became unable to walk, Bhengu was still active in the anti-apartheid movement, taking part in a Mass Democratic Movement march in Stanger (KwaDukuza) in 1989.
 She was also part of the welcome when Nelson Mandela was released from jail.
 He invited her onto stage during the 1990 rally in King's Park station and said to the crowd of 150,000 people "I have a present for you.
 I have here with me the Mother of the Nation, Nokukhanya Luthuli.
 I want you to receive her by shouting loudly and saying "Nokukhanya!" three times."
 The crowd clapped their hands, raised their voices and shouted in unison, "Nokukhanya!", "Nokukhanya!", "Nokukhanya!"

 Shortly before Bhengu's death, in 1996, the first black American consul general, Pamela Bridgewater, travelled to visit her in South Africa.